creatis-myriad/featureSelectionRL/readme.md

    The principal dependencies are the scikit-learn and numpy libraries, and dash and matplotlib for visualisation.

    ## Data
-   We use the public Heart Disease dataset (including the different centers), a copy of which can be found in our data folder.
+   We use the public Heart Disease dataset (including the different centers), available at the UCI dataset
-   The data can be also found in https://archive.ics.uci.edu/ml/datasets/heart+disease.

-   For the private hypertense dataset, we don't have the right to publicly share the raw images / traces, but we include the PCA scores of the processed data, which are enough for reproducing all the figures except Figure 4.

    ## Hardware environment and computational footprint: